codespin-ai/codespin/README.md

 Generate a Python CLI script named index.py that accepts arguments and prints their sum.
 ```

-#### Includes in Prompt Files
+#### In-place Includes in Prompt Files

 It's quite a common requirement to mention a standard set of rules in all prompt files; such as mentioning coding convetions for a project.
 The include directive (`codespin:include:<path>`) let's you write common rules in a file, and include them in prompts as needed.

 For example, if you had a `./codegen/conventions.txt` file: